-Tis’ the season for thankfulness, generosity and giving.
+‘Tis the season for thankfulness, generosity and giving.

 One thing that drives me crazy is seeing money go to waste.
 If you’re like me, you probably have some “use it or lose it” budget left over for the last few weeks of the year.
 If you don’t use it, it goes to waste.
-If you throw it at something just for the sake of spending it, that can be pretty wasteful too.
+However, if you throw it at something just for the sake of spending it, that can be pretty wasteful too.

-I put together a few tips to help you get the most bang for your end of year bucks:
+I put together a few tips to help you get the most bang for your end-of-year bucks:

 1. Find opportunities to spend now, for work that can be delivered later.
-The end of year is crunch time.
+The end of the year is crunch time.
 You’re focused on closing deals, strategic planning and getting your house in order so you can try to enjoy the holidays.
 The last thing you have the time or energy for is a new project.
-So, look for opportunities to spend your extra budget on products or services that you can utilize when things free up.
-Think about it as a sort of layaway for the future.
+So look for opportunities to spend your extra budget on products or services that you can utilize when things free up.
+Think of it as a sort of layaway for the future.

 Latest posts by Adam Beck (see all)